flagbit/akeneo-product-cloner/README.md

 * Clone a product model
 * Clone a product or a variant product

+> _Note:_ As of Akeneo 5, the Enterprise Edition ships with an included clone feature, therefore this bundle is not compatible with Akeneo 5 Enterprise Edition!
+For the Akeneo 5 Community Edition, the bundle will work as before.

 ## Installation ##

 You can install the package with the following command.

 ``` bash